moeabdol/mohdsaed-blog/content/posts/kinesis-advantage-2/index.md

 ## Introduction
 ---
-The Kinesis Advantage 2 is widely celebrated among hardcore programmers as the grandfather of split keyboards.
-It is Loved by many writers and programmers from all around the world.
+The Kinesis Advantage 2 is widely celebrated keyboard among hardcore programmers .
+It is considered the grandfather of split keyboards, and is Loved by many writers and programmers from all around the world.
 If you have wrist or arm pains from countless hours of typing, then look no further!
 This mechanical keyboard is built with ergonomics and speed in mind.
 No more finger twisting key combinations, or over-arching pinkie strokes.
-The Kinesis will awaken your long forgotten thumbs from their space slumber, and help you find new, effective, and more natural combinations.
+The Kinesis will awaken your long forgotten thumbs from their slumber, and help you find new, effective, and more natural combinations to achieve flawless, unpainful typing.

 ## First Encounter
 ---